WildSiphon/Mustachizer/README.md

 You can see the result here :
 ![Before/After Detection](assets/before_after.jpg)

-The facemarker outputs a lot points which we ignore.
+The facemarker outputs a lot of points which we ignore.

 Our reference points are in blue on the picture.